 If you plan on getting on that plane, setting your toddler up with an iPad then starting your own movie, you will be disappointed.
 If you get on that flight with the right expectations, then any time you have to yourself is a bonus.
 Your toddler may just surprise you.

 I won’t lie, this part of traveling with toddlers is exhausting and I hope you either have someone to share it with or you can get your toddler to sleep on the flight.
 But, even if you don’t, just remember that the flight is such a VERY SMALL part of your family trip.

 And just to prove that I know what I’m talking about, we took our 14 month old on a 12 hour flight.
 He did NOT like being held and was in a stage where he loved to scream.
 On that entire flight, we managed to get a whopping 1 hour and 45 minutes of sleep.

 Sound like your worst nightmare?
 It actually wasn’t that bad.
 Although we spent a lot of time trying to get him to sleep, I got to know the flight attendants and some other parents pretty well at the back of the plane.
 Before we knew it, the long haul flight was over and we arrived in Japan tired but ready to explore.

 So here is how this next part works…

 Some people swear by bringing wrapped gifts for your child.
-I have never done this.
-I probably won’t ever do it.
+I have never done this, and likely won’t ever do it.
 I don’t think it’s a bad idea, I’m just not that organized.
-Besides, in the end that comes down to just having a lot of little distractions to switch between.
+Besides, in the end, with toddlers on airplanes it comes down to just having a lot of little distractions to switch between.